 - Stool tests to see if your child is absorbing enough fat

-- X-ray, CT scan, or ultrasound of your child’s abdomen to look for complications
+- X-ray, CT scan, or ultrasound of the belly to look for complications

-- Endoscopy to look at your child’s esophagus, stomach, and early duodenum
+- Endoscopy to look at the esophagus, stomach, and early duodenum

 How is short bowel syndrome treated in a child?

 Treatment depends on how severe the condition is.
 It also depends on how long it’s been since your child had surgery to remove the small intestine.

 After surgery, your child’s remaining intestine slowly adapts.
 Over time, it is able to absorb nutrients better.
 This process can take 1 or 2 years.
 This varies depending on how much and what part of your child’s small intestine was taken out.

 Your child will likely have feedings through an IV (intravenous) line after surgery.
 This is called parenteral nutrition.
 This means that they won’t eat solid foods right away.
 Instead they will get liquid nutrients through a tube placed in the vein.

 As your child recovers, their provider may slowly start enteral feedings.
 This gives thickened liquid nutrition directly to your child’s stomach or small intestine through a feeding tube.
 Over time, provider will try to increase the enteral feedings and decrease the parenteral feedings.
 If your child is a baby, breastmilk may be given in the enteral feeding.